neuroailab/CounterfactualWorldModels/README.md

 ## Demos of using CWMs to analyze physical properties of scenes

-These are a subset of the use cases described in [https://arxiv.org/abs/2306.01828](our paper).
+These are a subset of the use cases described in [our paper](https://arxiv.org/abs/2306.01828).

 ### Run a demo of making factual and counterfactual predictions